sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Setting_the_Encoding_of_Your_Text_Files.md

 ## Setting the encoding of a specific file

-Some files, like XML, have an encoding setting at the top of the file.
-This value will take precedence over any other value set in preferences.
+{{% alert title="⚠️ Warning" color="primary" %}}Some files, like XML, have an encoding setting at the top of the file.
+This value will take precedence over any other value set in preferences.{{% /alert %}}

 1. Select the file you are interested in from the **Project Explorer** view